zevenet/zproxy/README.md

   Define the response given when a request is rejected by WAF.
 If a code is specified then the file contents will only be used for WAF responses using that status code.
 If a code is unspecified then it will be used as a general response for all WAF rejection responses.
-  Default:
-  "The request was rejected by the server.".
+Default: "The request was rejected by the server.".
 Maximum file size: 4KB.

-* **Err414** "filename"
+* **Err** \<code\> "filename"

-  A file with the text to be displayed if an Error 414 occurs.
-Default:
+  Define a response message given when the proxy returns a specified error response.
+The maximum file size is 4KB.
+The default responses are as follows:

-  "Request URI is too long.".
-Maximum file size: 4KB.
+  * 414 response: "Request URI is too long."

-* **Err500** "filename"

-  A file with the text to be displayed if an Error 500 occurs.
-Default: "An internal server error occurred.
-Please try again later.".
-Maximum file size:
+  * 500 response: "An internal server error occurred.
+Please try again later."
-  4KB.

-* **Err501** "filename"

-  A file with the text to be displayed if an Error 501 occurs.
-Default: "This method may not be used.".
-Maximum file size: 4KB.
+  * 501 response: "This method may not be used."

-* **Err503** "filename"

-  A file with the text to be displayed if an Error 503 occurs.
-Default: "The service is not available.
-Please try again later.".
-Maximum file size: 4KB.
+  * 503 response: "The service is not available.
+Please try again later."

 * **ErrNoSsl** [code] "filename"